willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Here, we evaluate how climate and competition jointly shape the demography and population growth rate of the 31 most abundant forest tree species across eastern North America (Figure @fig:concept_fig).
 Using forest inventories spanning 26–53° latitude across the United States and Canada, we capture the broad geographic ranges of these species.
 We model growth, survival, and recruitment as functions of temperature, precipitation, and conspecific and heterospecific basal area (as proxies for competition) using Bayesian hierarchical models, with explicit uncertainty propagation.
-We then integrate these climate- and competition-dependent vital rates into size-structured Integral Projection Models (IPMs) to estimate population growth rate ($\lambda$).
+We then integrate these demographic models into size-structured Integral Projection Models (IPMs) to estimate population growth rate ($\lambda$) under specified climate and competition conditions.

 Our primary goal is to quantify how sensitive $\lambda$ is to climate and competition across species' ranges.
-Using perturbation analysis [@Caswell2000], we decompose the contribution of each covariate to variation in $\lambda$ under the specific environmental and competitive conditions experienced across plot-years.
+First, we estimate sensitivities at each plot under observed environmental and competitive conditions using perturbation analysis [@Caswell2000].
-This approach allows us to evaluate the overall sensitivity of $\lambda$ to each covariate while explicitly accounting for the variability experienced by species across their ranges.
-For instance, even if a species is highly sensitive to temperature, its average population response may remain weak if most populations occur under near-optimal conditions.
+This approach ensures that sensitivities reflect the environmental conditions actually occupied by the populations.
-Finally, building on previous evidence that North American trees have shown limited cold-edge expansion and hot-edge contraction under climate change [@Talluto2017], we test whether sensitivity to climate and competition varies across species' geographic ranges.
+Second, building on previous evidence that North American trees have shown limited cold-edge expansion and hot-edge contraction [@Talluto2017], we test whether sensitivity varies systematically with species' thermal range position.
-By quantifying how climate and competition together govern population growth rate, this framework offers a mechanistic basis for predicting tree responses to climate change, management, and conservation.
+By quantifying how climate and competition jointly regulate population growth, this framework provides a mechanistic basis for predicting tree responses to climate change, management, and conservation.

 ![Conceptual framework to assess how the sensitivity of population growth rate to climate and competition varies across species' geographic ranges.
 Using repeated measurements of individual trees from forest inventories spanning the eastern United States and Québec, Canada, we fitted species-specific growth, survival, and recruitment models parameterized as functions of individual size, competition, and plot-level climate covariates.
 These demographic models form the components of a size-structured Integral Projection Model (IPM), from which population growth rate ($\lambda$) is estimated for each species $i$ at each plot location $j$.
 We then apply perturbation analysis to quantify the sensitivity of $\lambda$ to climate and competition under the local environmental and stand composition conditions of each plot.
 Cold and hot range limits were identified using the 10th and 90th percentiles of mean annual temperature across each species' distribution.
 By averaging sensitivities across plots within each range edge, we assess how the sensitivity of population growth rate differs between cold and hot distributional limits.](manuscript/figs/concept_fig.png){#fig:concept_fig width=100%}